ethgas-developer/ethgas-preconf-commit-boost-module/README.md

     * if your signer starts successfully, you should see the log similar to `INFO Starting signing service version="0.8.0" commit_hash="f51f5bd61831fde943057b29ffd6e26e7eb23765" modules=["ETHGAS_COMMIT"] endpoint=0.0.0.0:20000 loaded_consensus=100 loaded_proxies=0` where `loaded_consensus` indicates the total number of loaded keys

 ## Start the ETHGas Commit module
-* You are advised to run this module at or after the 2nd slot of the epoch so you could have more time to configure the PBS module
+* You are advised to run this module at or after the 2nd slot of the current epoch so you could have more time to configure the PBS module
 * Run `docker compose -f docker-compose.yml up cb_ethgas_commit` to register in ETHGas Exchange
     * you will see the log `INFO successful registration, you can now sell preconfs on ETHGas!` or `INFO successful registration, the default pricer can now sell preconfs on ETHGas on behalf of you!` if all goes well
     * if the module encounters `ConnectionRefused` error when it tries to connect to `http://cb_signer:20000/signer/v1/get_pubkeys`, please wait for 20 minutes to retry